FastPictureViewer Codec Pack 2.2R3

 for Adobe Photoshop CS3/CS4/CS5

-Allows Adobe Photoshop CS3/CS4 to directly import images from any installed WIC codec, bypassing ACR entirely.
-This experimental plug-in is available as a small separate download (click to get the file) and comes as a couple of naked .8ba file that mist be installed manually at the appropriate locations.
-This 90KB package contains both 32 and 64-bit versions of the plug-in, along with succinct installation instructions.
+Allows Adobe Photoshop CS3/CS4/CS5 to directly import images using any codec part of the FastPictureViewer Codec Pack.
+This plug-in is available as a small separate download (click to get the file) and comes as a couple of naked .8ba file that must be installed manually in the appropriate place on your computer (the Photoshop "Plug-ins\Import-Export" folder).
+This package contains both 32 and 64-bit versions of the plug-in, along with succinct installation instructions.
 Once installed, the plug-in appears in Photoshop's File->Import menu and let you import any supported file types directly, in 24bpp RGB.
-This optional ALPHA-level add-on is available 'as-is' and is not part of the FastPictureViewer Codec Pack.
+This optional add-in is available 'as-is' and is not yet part of the FastPictureViewer Codec Pack.

-All formats Windows 7 SlideShow Gadget Windows SlideShow gadget, modified to support RAW formats.
+All formats Windows 7 Slideshow Gadget Windows Slideshow gadget, modified to support RAW formats.
 The gadget is available as a separate download.
 Unzip the file to "C:\Program Files\Windows Sidebar\Shared Gadgets\".
 This optional add-on is available 'as-is' and is not part of the FastPictureViewer Codec Pack.

 Links to related 3rd Party Add-Ins and Utilities